paulvarkey/CREW/crew-algorithms/crew_algorithms/wildfire_alg/README.md

 [![license badge](https://img.shields.io/badge/license-Apache--2.0-green.svg)](LICENSE)

 CREW-WILDFIRE is an open-source benchmark designed to evaluate LLM-based multi-agent Agentic AI systems in complex, dynamic, real-world tasks.
-Built atop the human-AI teaming CREW simulation platform, it provides procedurally generated wildfire response scenarios that test the limits of multi-agent coordination, communication, and planning under uncertainty.
+Built on the human-AI teaming CREW simulation platform, it provides procedurally generated wildfire response scenarios that test the limits of multi-agent coordination, communication, and planning under uncertainty.

 ## Overview

 CREW-WILDFIRE addresses the gap in existing multi-agent benchmarks by offering:

-- Large-scale environments supporting 100+ agents
+- Large-scale environments supporting 2000+ agents
 - Heterogeneous agent types (drones, helicopters, bulldozers, firefighters)
 - Partial observability and stochastic dynamics
 - Long-horizon planning objectives
 - Both low-level control and high-level natural language interactions
-- Modular PERCEPTION and EXECUTION interfaces

-Through these features, researchers can evaluate and develop next-generation multi-agent Agentic AI frameworks in realistic disaster response scenarios.
+Through these features, researchers can evaluate and develop next-generation multi-agent Agentic AI frameworks in high scale and complex scenarios, bridging the gap between conceptual toy enviornments and real world problems.

 ## Implemented Algorithms

 CREW-WILDFIRE includes implementations of four state-of-the-art LLM-based multi-agent frameworks:

-* **CAMON**: A hybrid coordination system featuring dynamic leadership where task assignments and global updates are managed by a leader agent.
-Leadership roles can transfer through agent-initiated interactions, enabling flexible communication and delegation.
+* **CAMON**: A hybrid coordination system featuring dynamic leadership where task assignments and global updates are managed by a changing leader agent.
+Leadership, along with global data is passed through each agnet by agent-to-agent interactions.

-* **COELA**: A fully decentralized framework where agents independently propose information, evaluate communication necessity, and execute actions based on their generated plans.
+* **COELA**: A decentralized structure where each agent independently proposes information, evaluates the necessity of communication, and performs actions based on its generated plans.

 * **Embodied**: A decentralized system without leader agents, featuring alternating communication rounds that allow both broadcast and targeted message exchanges, followed by independent action planning.